bengreenier/overlayed/README.md

 ### Built-In Overlays

 Overlayed ships with some built-in overlays.
-These live [in this directory](./src/app/plugin).
-There are now configurable!
-You can find this information below.
+These live [in this directory](./src/app/plugin) and are now configurable!
+You can find more information below.

 ### Custom Overlays